-A warm, fluffy arroz rojo recipe (Mexican red rice), made with ripe tomatoes, a touch of warm spices, and a blend of veggies.
-This easy, authentic Mexican rice is perfect as a side dish or a meal on its own, bringing delicious flavors with a healthy twist to any table.
+A healthier, fluffy arroz rojo recipe (Mexican red rice), made with ripe tomatoes, a touch of spices, and a blend of optional veggies.

 My cooking journey — which admittedly turned into a bit of an obsession 🥲— began back in 1999.
 I was a new bride, married to a man from Mexico, and totally captivated by the vibrant, comforting flavors of his culture.

 One of the first Mexican dishes I learned was arroz rojo — a must at every family gathering.
 It’s my take on an authentic Mexican rice recipe, and a little different from Spanish rice, which often uses spices like saffron, though both are equally loved in our home.
-And of course, I always served it alongside fresh guacamole, homemade fresh roasted salsa, or pico de gallo.

 Over the years, I’ve fallen in love with experimenting with foods from different cultures.
 And while I’m not Mexican by birth, my heart and kitchen have long been intertwined with the rich, colorful flavors of Mexico.

-How to make Arroz Rojo Mexican Red Rice
+How to make it

-In a medium heavy-bottomed sauce pan (with a tight fitting lid), heat oil until hot, but not smoking.
+In a medium heavy-bottomed saucepan (with a tight-fitting lid), heat oil until hot, but not smoking.

 Now add the rice, stirring frequently just until the rice starts turning golden, for about 3-5 minutes.
 Be careful not to burn.